HomeGuides › How to Use Kalshi

 Kalshi is the first CFTC-regulated prediction market exchange in the United States.
 Unlike crypto-based platforms, Kalshi lets you trade event contracts using regular US dollars — no cryptocurrency needed.
 Whether you want to trade on election outcomes, economic data, weather events, or interest rate decisions, Kalshi makes it accessible to everyday Americans.

-This guide walks you through everything you need to know to get started on Kalshi in 2026, from creating your account to placing your first trade.
+This guide walks you through everything you need to know to get started on Kalshi in 2026, from creating your account to placing your first trade — and well beyond, including advanced trading features, mobile app usage, tax reporting, risk management, and common beginner mistakes to avoid.

 What You'll Learn